 • Youth in juvenile court do not spend time in state prison.
 Youth convicted in adult court may be sent to the Division of Juvenile Justice or may be sentenced to serve time in state prison.

-Developments in psychology and brain science over the years confirm what most parents know instinctively: there are fundamental differences between juvenile and adult minds.
 Children are less able to control their behavior, appreciate long-term consequences, and stand up to peer pressure.
 They are less likely to understand the abstract principles of the criminal justice system, making it more difficult for them to have meaningful participation in court proceedings that will impact their future.
-Because their brains are still developing, teenagers who engage in criminal behavior are likely to grow out of it, even without court intervention.
-Transfer to adult court can entrench minors in a life of criminal behavior that they otherwise would have matured away from.

 Children have different rehabilitative needs than adults.
 Because the brain changes so much during adolescence, appropriate intervention during these years can have a disproportionately positive impact on rehabilitation.
 Conversely, a lack of appropriate treatment in adolescence can have a disproportionately negative impact on rehabilitation.
 Children able to stay in the juvenile system have access to age-appropriate education and rehabilitative services that are designed for them.
 Children transferred to the adult system may be subject to long sentences in adult prison where they are deprived of age-appropriate services and exposed to increased risk of physical, sexual, and self-harm.